harishpatel143/laravel-admin/README.md

 ```
-It will registerthe helper function that we use in our admin package.
+It will register the helper function that we use in our admin package.

 #### For store images in public directory add new disk in config/filesystem.php